mgbowen/windows-fido-bridge/README.md

 ```

 **Note that this may result in your SSH client breaking in strange and/or
-mysterious ways!** I will not be held responsible if you, for example, need to
+mysterious ways!** I will not be held responsible if you, for example, end up
-reinstall your Debian installation.
+needing to recreate your WSL2 Debian installation.

 (Optional) You can clean up created the Docker image with the following command: